ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 - Transaction COMMIT: Commit all the queries in a transaction, write all the changes to disk.
 - Transaction ROLLBACK: if something doesn't work or goes wrong in the middle of transaction, then all processes can be undone, return to the previous state.

-Let's say we have 3 tables: `users, products, transactions`.
+Let's say we have 3 tables: `users, products, transactions`:

 `users`
 |id   	|name   |
 |---	|---	|
 | 1   	| Jhon 	|
 | 2 	| David |

 `products`
 | id | name   | price | quantity |
 |--- |---     |---    |---       |
 | 1  | Pencil | 1000  | 10       |